Apoño: Zaragoza

 On 19 January 2012, Apoño was loaned out to fellow league side Real Zaragoza for the rest of the season.
 He made his debut for his new team three days later, starting in a 0–0 draw at Levante UD.

 Apoño scored his first goal(s) for the Aragonese on 21 March, netting a brace (one penalty) for bottom-placed Zaragoza in a 2–1 away win against Valencia CF. The following round, again from the 11-meter spot, he scored in the 95th minute for the game's only goal in a home success over Atlético Madrid, and featured heavily as the club again retained its division status in the last round.

 Later years

 On 5 September 2013, free agent Apoño joined second level's UD Las Palmas on a one-year deal.
 He netted twice during his spell in the Canary Islands, including once in the promotion play-offs at home to Córdoba CF (1–1 home draw, away goals rule elimination).

-Subsequently, after an unassuming spell in the Superleague Greece with OFI Crete FC, 31-year-old Apoño returned to Spain and went on to represent CD El Palo and Marbella again.
+Subsequently, after an unassuming spell in the Super League Greece with OFI, 31-year-old Apoño returned to Spain and went on to represent CD El Palo and Marbella again.
 On 6 May 2015, representing the former against the latter, he was handed a 12-match ban after being sent off during a third tier match held five days earlier, having allegedly insulted the refereeing team as well as making death threats.